 Nestled right on the shoreline of the Ohio River, the Carnegie Science Center is one of the best things to do in Pittsburgh that’s great for all the family.

 Here, you’ll get to learn about everything and anything from cool science, artificial intelligence to food production.
 It’s all-encompassing

-Once inside, you can see the collection of robots, hands-on displays or head over to the OmniMax theater, and visit the sports center, too.
+Once inside, you can see the collection of robots, and hands-on displays or head over to the OmniMax theater, and visit the sports center, too.
 It’s a great spot for kids to test their skills at rock climbing and zip-lining.